Last Updated on

 Key takeaways:

-Product detail pages (PDPs) are the bread and butter of any ecommerce business.
+Product detail pages (PDPs) are the bread and butter of any eCommerce business.
 Good product pages don’t merely describe your products; they convert readers into purchasers.
 Beyond that, they help ensure your customers are happy, by providing all the information they need to make an informed purchasing decision and come away with the perfect product.

-There are certain best practices you should follow to ensure maximum conversion rates for your ecommerce site's product pages.
+There are certain best practices you should follow to ensure maximum conversion rates for your eCommerce site's product pages.
 Read on to find out the top 10 best practices for building fully optimized PDPs.

 Product Detail Page Basics

-Whether you’re a seasoned online seller or new to ecommerce, reviewing some basics about product detail pages will help you understand why the best practices below make sense.
+Whether you’re a seasoned online seller or new to eCommerce, reviewing some basics about product detail pages will help you understand why the best practices below make sense.

 Customers make purchases based on product detail pages